-The primary reason that people need Florida Adderall addiction treatment is because most long-term users experience a severe crash, which is quite debilitating.
+The primary reason that people need Florida Adderall addiction treatment is because most long-term users experience a severe crash, which can be quite debilitating.
 Furthermore, this "crash" is accompanied by mood swings, concentration problems and fatigue.

 Withdrawal Symptoms From Adderall Abuse

 - Vivid dreams

 - Anxiety, Irritability, and Agitation

 - Stomach cramps

 - Nausea and Vomiting